iqlusioninc/synchronicity/README.md

 fraudulent reproducibility results, this cryptographic proof can be trusted as evidence that a build with a matching hash is reproducible from the original source code published on [crates.io].

+Cryptographic proofs of reproducibility are static artifacts that can be obtained once and included along with a build, ensuring privacy for verifiers who do not want to reveal to a central service which proofs they are verifying.

+Verification can be performed offline by consumers of binary artifacts.
+Proofs can be passed as static strings/files (or potentially included into the binary artifacts themselves) and verified offline by the actual build workers.

 ## Status